pvu11/Best-Icon-Sets-and-Libraries/README.md

 I create this list to save time when designing UI.
 Would appreciate your sharing your favorites.
-I would not include popular icon sites such as <bold>The Noun</bold>, <bold>Flat Icon</bold> - as they do not apply a strict, common standard for their icon collections.
+I do not include popular icon sites such as <bold>The Noun</bold>, <bold>Flat Icon</bold> - as they do not apply a strict standard for their icon collections.

 <h5>Library</h5>
 <ul>